 Adolf Loos still influences modern design today, over a hundred years later.
 He is quoted as saying, “Be not afraid of being called un-fashionable.”

-History shows us timeless style is the most modern style.
+History shows us timeless style is actually the most modern style.
 Timeless style centers on classic colors and fabrics.
 Every generation tweaks the fits and proportions slightly to put a unique stamp on it.
 But at its core, timeless style remains pure for the next and future generations.

 “I can’t, I’m too busy.”
 These days, these words seem to be on repeat.
 We struggle to find enough time to focus on our careers, our families and friends, and ourselves.